Fighting Against Forced Labour and Child Labour

 “It is the policy of TECO-Westinghouse Motors (Canada) Inc. to comply with all laws governing its domestic and foreign operations and to conduct affairs in keeping with the legal and ethical standards of Canadian human rights legislation, employment standards legislation, and other applicable employment laws.”

-Download the 2023 Bill S-211 Report
+Download the 2024 Bill S-211 Report

 Fighting Against Forced Labour and Child Labour in Supply Chains Act

-In accordance with the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”) and Canada’s international commitment to contribute to the fight against forced labour and child labour, TECO-Westinghouse Motors (Canada) Inc. (the “Corporation” or “We”) publishes this annual report for financial year January 1, 2023 – December 31, 2023 (the “Reporting Period”), and sets forth the steps taken to prevent and reduce the risk that forced labour or child labour is used at any steps of the production of goods in Canada or elsewhere or of goods imported into Canada by the Corporation.
-This Report constitutes the first report prepared by the Corporation pursuant to the Act.
+In accordance with the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the “Act”) and Canada’s international commitment to contribute to the fight against forced labour and child labour, TECO-Westinghouse Motors (Canada) Inc. (the “Corporation” or “We”) publishes this annual report for financial year January 1, 2024 – December 31, 2024 (the “Reporting Period”), and sets forth the steps taken to prevent and reduce the risk that forced labour or child labour is used at any steps of the production of goods in Canada or elsewhere or of goods imported into Canada by the Corporation.
+This Report constitutes the second report prepared by the Corporation pursuant to the Act.
 We are not subject to reporting requirements under supply chain legislation in another jurisdiction.

 Steps Taken to Prevent and Reduce the Risks of Forced Labour or Child Labour